airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     ##### Implementation Guide

     In the following sections, we'll walk through the process of creating a custom client application that implements the flow we've just described.
-We'll build a simple web-based client that demonstrates how to interact with **FastAgency FastAPI App** effectively.
+We'll build a simple web-based client that demonstrates how to interact with **FastAPI App** effectively.

     Our implementation will cover these key aspects: